The Hubble Missing Globular Cluster Survey. III. Astro-photometric catalogs, artificial-star tests, and improved absolute proper motions: Data reduction

 Third, we created the so-called bright-star list.
-This preliminary catalog includes only very bright sources, both saturated and not, and serves a twofold purpose: (i) it marks the position of bright objects with pronounced diffuse light, diffraction spikes and sometimes even bleeding columns (in optical detectors), which need to be masked off in the second-pass photometry stage; and (ii) it keeps a record (position and magnitude) of saturated sources that are not measured in the second-pass photometry, so that they could still be included in the final catalog.
+This preliminary catalog includes only very bright sources, both saturated and not, and serves a twofold purpose: (i) it marks the position of bright objects with pronounced diffuse light, diffraction spikes, and sometimes even bleeding columns (in optical detectors), which need to be masked off in the second-pass photometry stage; and (ii) it keeps a record (position and magnitude) of saturated sources that are not measured in the second-pass photometry, so that they could still be included in the final catalog.

-As fourth and last step, we run the second-pass photometry with the code \texttt{KS2} \citep{2017BelliniwCenI,2018MNRAS.481.3382N,2018LibralatoNGC362,2022LibralatoPMcat}. \texttt{KS2} is designed to measure neighbor-subtracted stars in crowded environments like GCs, and to enhance the detectability of faint sources by using all exposures simultaneously during the detection phase. \texttt{KS2} measures and subtracts progressively fainter objects in various stages, the detection criteria of which can be fine-tuned for any given set of observations \citep{2017BelliniwCenI,2022LibralatoPMcat}.
-As exhaustively described in the aforementioned literature, there is not a one-size-fits-all recipe to optimally run \texttt{KS2}.
-For our work, we found a set of parameters that provided a reasonable compromise between completeness of the catalog and reliability of the detected sources, and kept the same parameters for all clusters in our sample \citep[for a detailed description of the various setup parameters, we refer interested readers to][]{2017BelliniwCenI}.
+As a fourth and last step, we ran the second-pass photometry with the code \texttt{KS2} \citep{2017BelliniwCenI,2018MNRAS.481.3382N,2018LibralatoNGC362,2022LibralatoPMcat}, which is designed to measure neighbor-subtracted stars in crowded environments like GCs, and to enhance the detectability of faint sources by using all exposures simultaneously during the detection phase.
+The \texttt{KS2} code measures and subtracts progressively fainter objects in various stages, the detection criteria of which can be fine-tuned for any given set of observations \citep{2017BelliniwCenI,2022LibralatoPMcat}.
+As exhaustively described in the aforementioned literature, there is no one-size-fits-all recipe to optimally run \texttt{KS2}.
+For our work, we found a set of parameters that provided a reasonable compromise between the completeness of the catalog and the reliability of the detected sources, and kept the same parameters for all clusters in our sample \citep[for a detailed description of the various setup parameters, we refer interested readers to][]{2017BelliniwCenI}.